-The Environics Institute (and partners) plan to conduct new research to map selected social norms in Canadian society pertaining to treatment of individuals and groups from specific parts of society who experience prejudice and intolerance (with a focus on people who are Black or Indigenous).
-The research will create empirical measures of the norms in terms of their overall strength, their distribution across the population (e.g., by region, community size, demographic characteristics).
+The Environics Institute, with the support of Immigration, Refugees and Citizenship Canada, is now conducting new research to map selected social norms in Canadian society pertaining to treatment of individuals and groups from specific parts of society who experience prejudice and intolerance (with a focus on people who are Black or Indigenous).
+The research is designed to create empirical measures of the norms in terms of their overall strength, their distribution across the population (e.g., by region, community size, demographic characteristics).
 A second dimension of the research will focus on how individuals within these targeted groups experience the breaking of these norms

 This research is the first of its kind to address social norms on a population level, and is intended to serve as a foundation for future research to identify how such norms are evolving over time (through subsequent surveys), and for more in-depth focus within specific communities, population subgroups and organizational culture.
 Once social norms are clearly defined and measurable, strategies can then be formulated around changing them.
 Because this research will break new ground, it presents a tremendous opportunity for demonstrating leadership in developing the knowledge required for effectively addressing the endemic challenges of prejudice and intolerance in our society.

 This research is now underway, and will be published in June 2022.